 There are also blank cards, which parents or children can use to store any audio they like, such as their own stories perhaps, or ambient sounds from their own home.
 Once uploaded, these are activated like the other stories, by simply slotting the relevant card into the device.

-For those that want to fully invest in the Yoto Player ecosystem, there’s also a subscription service, which sees a bundle of cards sent to you each season.
+For those that want to fully invest in the Yoto Player ecosystem, there’s also a subscription service, which sees new cards sent you each month.

 If you're looking for an equally child-friendly alternative, consider the Kindle Kids Edition for avid young readers.